compie-technologies/mongo-orm/README.md

 const mongoOrmInstance = mongoOrm.create(db, options);
 ```

-Once set to **true** then json schema validation will be performed on all created models.
+Once set to **true**, json schema validation will be performed on all created models.

 ### Defining a Schema